Anthony Whyte (soccer)

-Career

-Youth
+Early life

 He played youth soccer with Sigma FC, winning various youth titles.
 He trained and played in Holland for two years.

 In 2014, he played college soccer with the Florida Southern Moccasins.

-Club
+Club career

 In 2015, he joined Trinidad & Tobago club Morvant Caledonia United.

 In 2016, he was on the roster for League1 Ontario club Sigma FC, but did not make any appearances.

 In 2017, he played with North Mississauga SC.

-International
+International career

 In January 2015, he made contact with Faizal Khan, a national team recruiter for the Guyana national team, who gave him an opportunity to try out for the team, after being introduced by Jamaal Smith, another Canadian-born Guyanese national team player.

 He played with the Guyana U23 team participating in Olympic qualifying.

 He made his senior debut on March 29, 2015, playing all 90 minutes and keeping a clean sheet in a 2–0 win over Grenada.
 Afterwards, he earned call-ups to the senior team for World Cup qualifying.